Michael E. Fryzel: NCUA Board Chairman (July 29, 2008 - August 23, 2009)

-Immediately after being sworn in as Chairman of the NCUA Board, Fryzel faced the most severe financial crisis since the Great Depression.
+Immediately after being sworn in as Chairman of the NCUA Board, Fryzel was faced with the 2008 financial crisis.
 Fryzel was challenged with fixing the problems in the corporate credit union sector following the collapse of five of the largest corporate credit unions, costing the U.S. credit union system more than $12 billion through 2013.
 In addition, he was tasked with keeping the entire credit union system stable so that retail credit unions, and the nearly 88 million consumers they served at the time, would remain safe, sound and viable.

 In response to the corporate crisis, Fryzel proposed the creation of the Temporary Corporate Credit Union Stabilization Fund to Congress to manage the costs of paying for the corporate credit union failures over time.
 Fryzel also addressed the severe liquidity challenges facing the credit union industry by requesting and receiving from Congress the authority to increase the borrowing authority of the Central Liquidity Facility from $1.5 billion to $41.5billion.

 Fryzel worked with staff to develop programs to stabilize the corporate system and prepare extensive contingency plans.

 In November 2008, Chairman Fryzel and the NCUA Board determined that extensions of credit by the Central Liquidity Facility (CLF) for "other than liquidity needs" were of national economic interest and obtained the concurrence of the Board of Governors of the Federal Reserve System and the Secretary of the Treasury to invoke NCUA's non-liquidity-needs lending authority through December 31, 2009.